 Looking for more flexible contingent workforce solutions?
 Schedule a meeting with our team at Staffing Industry Analysts' 2018 Contingent Workforce Solutions (CWS) Summit.

 It’s no secret that organizations across the country have been struggling to find, engage, and retain skilled talent.
 In fact, 73% of CEOs say the availability of skills is a serious concern—so where are the resources to fill this need?

 We believe the answer lies in the continued rise self-employed professionals, a population that brings highly specialized services to the workforce.
-The number of self-employed individuals in the U.S. increased to 40.9 million in 2017, and generated roughly $1.2 trillion of revenue for the U.S. economy—equal to about 6% of U.S. GDP.
-Not to our surprise, many of these independent professionals have the competencies HR teams are seeking.
+The number of self-employed individuals in the U.S. increased to 41.8 million in 2018, and generated roughly $1.3 trillion of revenue for the U.S. economy—equal to about 6.7% of U.S. GDP.
+Not to our surprise, many of these independent professionals have the skills top organizations are seeking.

 1. Convince these resources to leave their flexible, high-paying independent work, or

 2. Shift talent recruitment strategy to include the use of independent professional resources on a project basis

 The large majority—79%—of independent professionals surveyed say they are happier working on their own than in a traditional job, so convincing them to join your organization full time is likely either costly or unattainable.
 Rather than creating a role that will require employment with a salary, consider if your organization’s needs could be better met with a project.
 By shifting your talent acquisition strategy, your organization can tap a wider pool of expert-level professionals who happen to be independent.